Microbiology, serology, and virology in clinical samples; submission forms

 - Molecular epidemiology focuses on the unique molecular characteristics of an organism to better understand its contribution to the etiology, distribution, and prevention of disease across a population.
 This laboratory is a key player in national disease surveillance systems that collect, monitor, and analyze molecular epidemiological data and serves as Idaho’s primary reference lab for gene sequence-based identification.

-- Clinical Test Request Form: use for general immunology testing (e.g., HIV, Syphilis, etc.); bacteriology testing (e.g., bacterial identification, antimicrobial susceptibility, etc.); virology testing (e.g. influenza, measles, mumps, etc.), mycobacteriology testing (e.g. TB), mycology testing (e.g. fungal identification), and parasitology (e.g. cryptosporidium/giardia).
+- Clinical Test Request Form: use for COVID testing, general immunology testing (e.g., HIV, Syphilis, etc.); bacteriology testing (e.g., bacterial identification, antimicrobial susceptibility, etc.); virology testing (e.g. influenza, measles, mumps, etc.), mycobacteriology testing (e.g. TB), mycology testing (e.g. fungal identification), and parasitology (e.g. cryptosporidium/giardia).

 - Rabies Test Request Form